 (These rules apply at all times and locations within the school as well as on field trips.)

-Treat everyone with respect

-Follow directions

-Respect school and personal property

-Keep all of your body and objects to yourself
+Treat everyone with respect Follow directions Respect school and personal property Keep all of your body and objects to yourself No gum Follow Classroom rules.

-No gum

-Follow Classroom rules.

-Cell Phones must stay powered off and in student backpacks, if parents choose to send them for before and/or after school communication.
 Roller skates (Heelies), skateboards, electronic devices (games) are NOT to be brought to school.
+Cell phones are to remain powered off in backpacks.
 If you choose to ignore this rule and electronic equipment causes a disruption, it will be confiscated until a parent picks it up and the student will be disciplined for the disruption.